The Best & Worst Halloween Candy—Ranked!

 Were it made naturally, we'd be fans of this five-layer bar, which combines chocolate, pretzels, peanut butter, caramel, and peanuts.
 Unfortunately, it's more like a Take 35, with other ingredients including High Fructose Corn Syrup, fattening vegetable oils, artificial flavors, and the binding agent carrageenan, made from seaweed.
 This is one of the fattiest candy bars in the world.

 The American Heart Association says an adult woman should have no more than 25 grams of added sugar a day.
-Reese's manages to pack half that much into 5—aka one serving—of these miniatures, and with a ton of fat.
+Reese's manages to pack more than half that much into one serving.
 Maybe they should be called "maxiatures?"
 Meet the Worst Halloween Candy out there.
-For more shocking calorie bombs you're probably eating, click here for the 20 Unhealthiest Foods on the Planet!
+For more shocking calorie bombs you're probably eating, click here for the unhealthiest foods on the planet!

-Or best of the worst.
-No candy here is "good for you," since all are made with sugar and oils.
-But we calculated how much sugar and favored the brands with less.
+Or should we say the best of the worst.
+No candy here is "good for you," because all are made with sugar and oils, but we calculated how much sugar was in each and favored the brands with less.
 We also considered the ingredients—the more natural, the better.